VincentH-Net/CSharpForMarkup/README.md

 ## Basic markup anatomy
 Layouts, views, properties and property values look like this:<br />
 ![Markup Basic Anatomy](img/markup-basic-anatomy.png)<br />
-All properties can be set with extension methods - properties defined on the view type or it's base types, as well as attached properties.
+All properties can be set with extension methods: properties defined on the view type or it's base types, as well as attached properties.

 **Properties that are defined directly on the view type** can alternatively be set with named parameters:<br />
 ![Markup View Defined Properties](img/markup-view-defined-properties.png)<br />